makersacademy/bowling-challenge/README.md

 So that I can keep track of how many frames I have played
 Each frame has an index number which starts at 1 from frame 1 and increases in increments of 1 so that, for example, frame 3 = 3, frame 8 = 8 etc.

-USER STORY 10: Strike Bonus
+USER STORY 10: Strike Bonus 1

 As a bowler
 So that I can receive bonus points for a strike
-My current frame score will be added to my previous frame score as bonus points
+My current frame score will be added to my previous frame score as bonus points, if I don't roll a strike in my current frame

-USER STORY 11: Spare Bonus
+USER STORY 11: Strike Bonus 2

 As a bowler
+So that I can receive bonus points for a strike
+My current frame score and my first roll in my next frame will be added to my previous frame score as bonus points, if i roll a strike in my current frame

+USER STORY 12: Spare Bonus

+As a bowler
 So that I can receive bonus points for a spare
 The first roll score of my current frame will be added to my previous frame score as bonus points

-USER STORY 12: Frame 10, Roll 1 = Strike
+USER STORY 13: Frame 10, Roll 1 = Strike

 As a bowler
 So that I can receive bonus points for a strike in my last frame (frame 10)